vaadin/grid-renderers-collection-addon/README.md

 For a more comprehensive examples, see org.vaadin.grid.cellrenderers.demo.DemoUI

 ## Features

+### HtmlButtonRenderer
+Alternative to the ButtonRenderer included to Vaadin framework.
+This one supports also HTML content and does not propagate click event when used.

 ### DeleteButtonRenderer
 Two stage (Delete & Confirm) Delete action button.
 Delete and Confirm texts can be configured e.g. for